Council of Serdica: Legacy

 Both parties believed they had acted rightly: those of the East, because the Western bishops had insisted that Athanasius and Paul, whom they had deposed, should be accorded seats; and the Western bishops because of the retirement of those who had deposed them before the matter had been examined.
 The council failed entirely to accomplish its purpose.

 The council did not universally represent the church and is not one of the ecumenical councils.
+This council has universal authority in Eastern Orthodox Church, according to the rules of Quinisext Council (canon 2).

 Two synodical letters were written: one to the clergy and faithful of Alexandria, the other to the bishops of Egypt and Libya.

 The proposed explanatory revision of the Nicene Creed was rejected by the council.

 The mutual anathematizations by the council and the counter-synod of Philippopolis led to the first schism between the Eastern Church and the Western Church.